raebann/portfolio-jekyll-theme/README.md

 {% include some.html with=values %}
 ```

 These are called **Liquid tags**.
-[Liquid](https://shopify.github.io/liquid/) is a templating language developed by Shopify that lets you define more complex behaviour than Markdown.
-However, and Liquid tags are processed by Jekyll and turned into static HTML exactly like the Markdown files.
+[Liquid](https://shopify.github.io/liquid/) is a templating language developed by Shopify that lets you define more complex behaviour than Markdown, which is useful when you want more complicated layouts than Markdown allows.
+However, Liquid tags are processed by Jekyll and turned into static HTML exactly like the Markdown files.

 These tags start with `{%` and end with `%}`.
 In between they can have a variety of keywords, but the only one you'll be using is the `include` keyword.
-This keyword is following by an HTML file  and some key-value pairs to tell Jekyll how to deal with the included HTML file (similar to how frontmatter works for Markdown files).
+This keyword is followed by an HTML file and some key-value pairs to tell Jekyll how to deal with the included HTML file (similar to how frontmatter works for Markdown files).

-You'll only need to use these tags in two instances: for [category pages](#categories), where you'll include the `projects.html` file, and for [images](#images), where you'll include the `image.html` file.
-For details on the keys and values to use for those tags, refer to their respective sections.
-Don't worry if you don't quite understand this now; we'll go over examples further down.
+You'll only need to use these tags for images, where you'll include the `image.html` file.
+For details on the possible keys and values, you can refer to [the image section further down](#images).
+Don't worry if you don't quite understand this now; we'll go over an example in that section.

 ### Editing & Saving Files